cmaureir/cpython_tutorial/tutorial/excercises/10_rewrite_python_functionality.md

 # Exercise 10: Re-write Python functionality in Rust

 This is the final test.
-All the effort you put in the previous exercises will pay off in this step.
+All the effort you put into the previous exercises will pay off in this step.

-With the growing popularity from Rust, you need to think of one of the functions that Python includes which is written in Python (`Lib/` directory) and you will re-write in in Rust.
+With the growing popularity of Rust, you need to think of one of the functions that Python includes which is written in Python (`Lib/` directory) and you will re-write it in Rust.

-You don't need to do a full-module, but only one specific functionality.
+You don't need to do a full module, but only one specific functionality.

 In case you don't have an idea, you can follow the example.

 ## Example

-We will re-write the function `glob.glob` in order to get a function that allow us to get the files from a directory, recursively or not.
+We will re-write the function `glob.glob` in order to get a function that allows us to get the files from a directory, recursively or not.

 Check the `glob` signature: